antcho92/cf-201-calculator/README.txt

 -Added classes to buttons and added different for loops for event listeners -Fixed calcReset functionality
 -Fixed how I used callback functions so I didn't need to return them.

+7/5 9:58
+-Added memory functionality.
+Mimics the windows basic calculator -To be added: gray out MR, M+, and MC when no use of localStorage